“Jewels of the West Coast, The Golden Outback and Pilbara”

 - Nambung National Park (Pinnacles)

-In the renowned balmy evenings of Broome you will enjoy a welcome dinner where you will meet your crew and fellow passengers and prepare for the memorable adventure ahead.
+Tonight you will enjoy a welcome dinner where you will meet your fellow passengers and prepare for the memorable adventure ahead.

 Day Two - BROOME to PORT HEDLAND